sftpplus/sftpplus-docs/src/doc_source/configuration-identity/administrators.rst

     To get the hashed password please check how to :ref:`generate encrypted passwords using admin-commands <generate-encrypted-password>`.

-    When the password left empty, the administrator will not be able to authenticate, even if the `enabled` option is set to `yes`.
+    When the password is left empty,
+    the administrator will not be able to authenticate, even if the `enabled` option is set to `yes`.

 source_ip_filter